MariahAdams/code-wars/insert-odd-dashes/README.md

 ## Whiteboard Exercise
 ![alt text](images/insert-odd-dashes.JPG "picture of white boarding exercise for: insert dashes kata")

-Today, I partnered with Erik for the white boarding exercise.
+Today, I partnered with Erik and Mark for the white boarding exercise.

 ### Process Overview